mvonweis/esphome-chsc5816/README.md

 ## YAML snippet for ESPHome

 The pinouts below are for the LilyGo T-Encoder Pro.
+Other ESP32 devices may use different pinouts and may not have the button and rotary encoder found on the LilyGo.

 ```
 # Include this CHSC5816 component.